-In this article, we will look at the newly revamped Uhuru Park entry fees.
+In this article, we will examine the newly revamped Uhuru Park entry fees.
 Uhuru Park is a 12.9-hectare recreational park adjacent to the Nairobi CBD.
-Uhuru Park was gazetted and opened to the public by Kenya’s first president, Mzee Jomo Kenyatta, on May 23, 1969, in the embodiment of the country’s freedom.
+Kenya’s first president, Mzee Jomo Kenyatta, gazetted and opened it to the public on May 23, 1969, as an embodiment of the country’s freedom.

-While the renovations were ongoing, Nairobi County has occasionally used the park to host some events, including the Nairobi Festival in 2022 and 2023.
-Uhuru Park before the renovations was also a hot spot for political rallies in Kenya.
+While the renovations were ongoing, Nairobi County occasionally used the park to host events, including the Nairobi Festival in 2022 and 2023.
+Before the renovations, Uhuru Park was also a hot spot for political rallies in Kenya.
 The park is synonymous with hosting huge political rallies leading to general elections.

 Newly Revamped Uhuru Park

-The refurbished Uhuru Park now boasts manicured lawns, maintained trees, enhanced walkways and green spaces, offering diverse recreational and leisure options for parkgoers and a children’s play area with bouncing castles and merry-go-rounds.
+The refurbished Uhuru Park now boasts manicured lawns, maintained trees, enhanced walkways, and green spaces.
+It offers diverse recreational and leisure options for parkgoers and a children’s play area with bouncing castles and merry-go-rounds.

 The iconic Nyayo statue and the Mau Mau freedom fighters’ monuments have been updated, and a more defined Freedom Corner has been established in memory of the late Prof. Wangari Maathai.